jinqiran/Wang-Bi-Rhymes/README.md

 For an interactive network of end rhymes in Wang Bi's rhymed commentaries, please visit https://jinqiran.github.io/Wang-Bi-Rhymes/
-For the original data of the rhymed commentaries, please see the "data" folder.
+For the original data of the rhymed commentaries, please see  "data."